PseudoDevs/IamGhost/amd2.md

-Last updated: 2024-04-12 06:30:29
+Last updated: 2024-04-12 06:31:06
-Random Quote: Doesn't matter what you did or what you were, you are an Avenger! - Agatha Harkness
+Random Quote: Come on, we gotta rally.
+Make some memories. - Piper Chapman